-The information provided in the SAC 1 Clinical Incident Evaluation of Recommendations will remain confidential.
-Recommendations arising from clinical incident investigations must be implemented and evaluated within 6 months (182 calendar days) of the investigation report submission.
+The information provided in the SAC 1 Clinical Incident Progress and Evaluation of Recommendations will remain confidential.
+Following the submission of SAC 1 investigation report, a progress report must be submitted to the PSSU within 6 months (182 calendar days) to advise the status of each endorsed recommendation.
+An evaluation report must be submitted to the PSSU within 12 months (365 calendar days) with evidence of implemented recommendation actions.

 Please submit this report as a PDF document via email: Events.SAC1@health.wa.gov.au.

 Contact the Patient Safety Surveillance Unit on the above email if you have questions regarding this process or visit the website https://ww2.health.wa.gov.au/Articles/S_T/Severity-assessment-codes for further information regarding clinical incident management.